 Have you ever looked at your cat and wondered how they see the world?
-Do they see things the way we do—the same colors and shapes?
-Do they experience color-blindness?
+Do they see the same colors and shapes?
+Do they experience color blindness?
 Do they have night vision that enables them to see exceptionally well in the dark?

 If you’ve ever wondered how a cat’s vision compares to human vision, you’re in the right place!
-Here you’ll find all the differences (and similarities) between the two and find out how your favorite feline’s vision stacks up compared to yours.
+Here, you’ll find all the differences (and similarities) between the two and how your favorite feline’s vision stacks up compared to yours.
 Read on to find out more!